Model Basis 1 - Rotations in the LEDO Field

 • Oscillation: periodic or quasi-periodic modulations of single or potentially multiple overtone/harmonic frequencies.

-Base field fluctuations and caracteristics
+Base field fluctuations and characteristics

 Please also see the chapter on Quantization and vacuum fluctuations).